uva-engineering-decision-analysis/Langley_Freddie/Final Report/Decision & Diabetes.md

 Avandia + Onglyza, Price= $631</br>

 ## Forward Work
 Overall, I am pleased with the work of my tool.
 There is an opportunity for improvement in regards to optimization.
 I hand entered the data.
 In addition, there are so many iterations that can take place in respect to combination therapy.
 If a patient had an A1C over 12%, based off of my current data, they would need to adminster about 3 different types of medication.
 Respectfully, a patient should do whatever it takes to manage their diabetes but medicating about 3 times a day can me overwhelming.
 I am hopeful that I can learn of new ways to continously ooptimize my code so that I am not manualing entering data.
-That is a huge risk within itself.
 I am open for feedback.

 ## References
-Cornish, Bill.
+1. Cornish, Bill.
 “Antihyperglycemic Agents Comparison Chart.”
 Sunnybrook Health Sciences Centre, Aug.
 2012, hivclinic.ca/main/drugs_extra_files/Antihyperglycemic%20Agents%20Comparison%20Chart.pdf.</br>

-Chaudhury, Arun, et al. “Clinical Review of Antidiabetic Drugs: Implications for Type 2 Diabetes Mellitus Management.”
+2. Chaudhury, Arun, et al. “Clinical Review of Antidiabetic Drugs: Implications for Type 2 Diabetes Mellitus Management.”
 Frontiers in Endocrinology, Frontiers Media S.A., 24 Jan.
 2017, www.ncbi.nlm.nih.gov/pmc/articles/PMC5256065/.</br>

-Sherifali, Diana, et al. “The Effect of Oral Antidiabetic Agents on A1C Levels.”
+3. Sherifali, Diana, et al. “The Effect of Oral Antidiabetic Agents on A1C Levels.”
 Diabetes Care, American Diabetes Association, 1 Aug.
 2010, www.care.diabetesjournals.org/content/33/8/1859.</br>

-Raz, Itamar.
+4. Raz, Itamar.
 “Guideline Approach to Therapy in Patients With Newly Diagnosed Type 2 Diabetes.”
 Diabetes Care, American Diabetes Association, 1 Aug.
 2013, www.care.diabetesjournals.org/content/36/Supplement_2/S139.</br>

-Rashid, Maryam, et al. “Variability in the Therapeutic Response of Metformin Treatment in Patients with Type 2 Diabetes Mellitus.”
+5. Rashid, Maryam, et al. “Variability in the Therapeutic Response of Metformin Treatment in Patients with Type 2 Diabetes Mellitus.”
 Pakistan Journal of Medical Sciences, Professional Medical Publications, 2019, www.ncbi.nlm.nih.gov/pmc/articles/PMC6408638/ Strictyly Metformin.</br>

-Cavaiola, Tricia Santos.
+6. Cavaiola, Tricia Santos.
 “Management Of Type 2 Diabetes: Selecting Amongst Available Pharmacological Agents.”
 Endotext [Internet]., U.S. National Library of Medicine, 31 Mar.
 2017, www.ncbi.nlm.nih.gov/books/NBK425702/.</br>

-Tello, Monique.
+7. Tello, Monique.
 “Rethinking A1c Goals for Type 2 Diabetes.”
 Harvard Health Blog, 26 Mar.
 2018, www.health.harvard.edu/blog/rethinking-a1c-goals-for-type-2-diabetes-2018032613452.</br>